Fast radio bursts at the dawn of the 2020s: Observational constraints on theory

 \subsection{Constraining the population}

-With a sample of hundreds to thousands of FRBs we can also constrain the population properties of the sources and their distribution over cosmic distance.
-Thus far only the CHIME/FRB Catalogue sample has been of sufficient size for the purpose of studying distribution in DM, duration and scattering, but the imprecise localisations and redshifts of the sample make studies of the intrinsic spatial distribution challenging \citep{chime_2021_arxiv_arxiv210604352}.
+With a sample of hundreds to thousands of FRBs, we can also constrain the population properties of the sources and their distribution over cosmic distance.
+Thus far only the CHIME/FRB Catalogue sample has been of sufficient size for the purpose of studying distribution in DM, duration and scattering \citep{Chawla_2021_arXiv}, but the imprecise localisations and redshifts of the sample make studies of the intrinsic spatial distribution challenging \citep{chime_2021_arxiv_arxiv210604352}.

 Until a large sample of localised FRBs is available, population synthesis studies can model the FRB population and its distribution under a variety of assumptions such as if FRBs were to trace the star formation rate (SFR) history of the Universe.
-Population synthesis can also attempt to convolve these modeled populations with instrumental effects from telescopes, to estimate what the observed population distributions would look like over DM, pulse width, scattering, and fluence \citep{gardenier_2019_aa,james_2021_arxiv_arxiv210108005}.
+Population synthesis can also attempt to convolve these modeled populations with instrumental effects from telescopes, to estimate what the observed population distributions would look like over DM, pulse width, scattering, and fluence \citep{gardenier_2019_aa,james_2022_mnras_1}.

-Early population synthesis on a small sample of Parkes and ASKAP bursts suggests that the population evolves with SFR \citep{james_2021_arxiv_arxiv210107998}.
+A recent population synthesis on a small sample of Parkes and ASKAP bursts suggests that the population evolves with SFR \citep{james_2022_mnras_2}.
+In their study, however, \citet{zhang_2021_mnras} cannot distinguish between a SFR model from one in which the population tracks compact binary mergers.
 Future studies with a larger and more precise sample could be used in turn to probe cosmic star formation.
 Additionally, population synthesis efforts that take into account properties of repeaters and apparent non-repeaters provide predictive models, for example: the fraction of sources seen to repeat as a function of time \citep{gardenier_2021_aa}.
 If repeating sources represent a separate sub-class of FRB progenitors, then the repeater fraction may plateau or decrease over time as the total number of FRBs increases (Fig.~\ref{fig:frbpoppy}).

-Thus far, population synthesis methods have had limited ability to distinguish between progenitor models of FRBs. \citet{james_2021_arxiv_arxiv210107998} have noted that their models are consistent with a population arising from magnetar bursts.
+Thus far, population synthesis methods have had limited ability to distinguish between progenitor models of FRBs. \citet{james_2022_mnras_2} have noted that their models are consistent with a population arising from magnetar bursts.
 However, conclusively ruling out progenitor classes based on population synthesis will likely have to wait until the observed sample being compared to models is of sufficient size to be robust, requiring hundreds and perhaps thousands of FRBs.